-It has been a productive year for The Corporation.
-The expansion of ReECO Tech Conversion Technologies, as well as the reinforcing of Illumineris with a financing option, while continuing to work on new partnerships created a larger business and a wider customer base compared to last year.
+It has been another productive quarter for The Corporation.
+With the expansion of ReECO Tech, the reinforcing of Illumineris with additional financing options, and the continued work to develop new partnerships all created a stronger, larger business as well as a growing customer base.

-Over the course of the year, Sparta served a wide market, which included: providing energy efficient lighting solutions to multiple business operators, eliminating tonnes of electronic waste from the waste stream, conducting comprehensive energy audits for companies of varying sizes; and developing plans for a fully green community (housing development) that would include the best possible indoor and outdoor environmental practices.
-At the same time, Sparta continued to investigate technologies to convert carbon-based waste-streams into concentrated energy sources.
+Over the course of the past year, Sparta served a wide market, which included: providing energy efficient lighting solutions to multiple business operators, eliminating tonnes of electronic waste from the waste stream, conducting comprehensive energy audits for companies of varying sizes, expanding ReECO Tech equipment fleet while investing heavily in its people with advanced training, specifically as it relates to hydro-vac and directional drilling services; and zeroing in on the aquisition of property to be developed as a fully green community (housing development).

 Sparta will continue to seek further opportunities and additional complimentary waste-streams to leverage its sales and marketing channels to distribute complementary products while looking to secure appropriate intellectual property to enhance the business interests of its subsidiary companies.
-As well, the Corporation intends, on an ongoing basis, to assess product performance and market acceptance of other technologies suitable to the Corporation's established distribution network and executive team.
+As well, the Corporation intends, on an ongoing basis, to assess product performance and market acceptance of other innovative technologies suitable to the Corporation's established distribution network and executive team.
 Announcements about new Sparta products will be made following the Corporation's comprehensive due diligence processes.